PHI Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, Feb.
-23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI).
+BENSALEM, Pa., March 1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI).

 Class Period: January 1, 2019 – December 19, 2022